 While a lot of folks rely on their slow cookers for dressing on the holidays when the oven is otherwise occupied, you really don't have to wait for a holiday to enjoy a nice chicken and dressing supper.
 Let the slow cooker do the work for you, add a green vegetable and a salad, and some sweet tea, and you've got a nice and easy meal anytime of the year.

-First, I do like to saute the veggies, so add 1/2 cup of chopped onion and 1/4 cup of chopped celery to a skillet with a half stick of melted butter, and cook until tender, about 5 minutes.
+First, I prefer to saute the veggies, so add the chopped onion and celery to a skillet with the melted butter, and cook until tender, about 5 minutes.
 In a separate bowl, whisk together the soups and chicken broth; set aside.

 Add the stuffing mix, poultry seasoning and sage to the sauteed veggies and toss.
 Taste and adjust for seasonings.

 Spray a 6-quart crockpot with cooking spray and add a thin layer of the soup in the bottom of the cooker.
 Add 1/3 of the stuffing mixture, topped with 1/2 of the chicken, topped with 1/3 of the soup mixture.

 Cover and cook on low for 6 to 7 hours, high 3 to 4.
 Transfer to serving dish if desired.

 For more of my favorite slow cooker recipes, visit my Pinterest page!

 If you make this or any of my recipes, I'd love to see your results!
 Just snap a photo and hashtag it #DeepSouthDish on social media or tag me @deepsouthdish on Instagram!

 Recipe: Slow Cooker Chicken and Dressing©From the Kitchen of Deep South Dish